subgeniuskitty/vvhitespace/examples/basic-user-interaction/README.md

 pointer to a string and then an integer.
 Finally, we have the string itself, with a null terminator at the end.

-It is time to call `printf and then exit.
+It is time to call `printf` and then exit.

     NSTTSSSN            | JSR > 1000 (printf)
     NNN                 | Terminate program

 Do not forget to include the library files for any subroutines called.
+These must be placed outside the path of normal execution flow.
+The end of the file is usually suitable.

     #include <stdio.pvvs>
     #include <string.pvvs>
     #include <convert.pvvs>

-The file `hello.pvvs` contains the program discussed and may be executed with a `make run` in this directory.
+That's the whole program.
+The file `hello.pvvs` contains an uncommented version of this exact source code and may be executed with a `make run` in this directory.